oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_runbook_versions.html.markdown

 			* `kind` - Pause based On.
 		* `pre_condition` - Build control flow conditions that determine the relevance of the task execution.
 		* `run_on` - The runon conditions
-			* `condition` - Build control flow conditions that determine the relevance of the task execution.
+			* `condition` - Build control flow conditions that determine the relevance of the task execution against targets.
 			* `host` - OCID of the self hosted instance.
 			* `kind` - Run on based On.
 			* `previous_task_instance_details` - Previous Task Instance Details